dccuchile/wefe/doc/about.rst

 ===============

 A collection of publications related to WEFE.
-These include the original publications of the metrics implemented in WEFE and other works related to the assessment and mitigation  of bias in Word Embeddings.
+These include the original publications of the metrics implemented in WEFE and other works related to the measurement and mitigation of bias in Word Embeddings.

 Measures and Experiments
 ------------------------